section-engineering-education/engineering-education/articles/react-native-firebase-facebook-authentication/index.md

 ![Signin-method](enable_fb_auth.png)

-To complete set up, you should OAuth redirect URI to your Facebook app configuration.
+To complete set up, you should add the OAuth redirect URI to your Facebook app configuration.

 Copy the OAuth redirect URI and head to the Facebook Developer console.

-Under Products, head to Settings in Facebook Login.
-Paste the redirect URI under Valid OAuth Redirect URIs in Clien OAuth Settings.
+Under Products, head to *Settings* in Facebook Login.
+Paste the redirect URI under *Valid OAuth Redirect URIs* in *Client OAuth Settings*.

 ![Redirect URI](redirect_uri.png)